 - The machine mixes your child’s white blood cells with a medication that becomes active when exposed to ultraviolet light.

 - A light inside the machine then activates the medication.
 This treats your child’s white blood cells.

-- We combine the treated white blood cells with the rest of your child’s blood cells and return them to his or her body through an IV line.
+- The treated white blood cells are combined with the rest of your child’s blood cells.
+The cells are then returned to his or her body through an IV line.

-- The treated blood cells stimulate your child’s immune system to fight graft vs. host disease.
+- The treated blood cells stimulate your child’s immune system to fight graft-versus-host disease.

-After this procedure, we discuss any precautions your child needs to take, such as avoiding sunlight for 24 hours.
-Your child may need more than one treatment to completely fight off graft vs. host disease.
+After this procedure has been completed, we will discuss any precautions your child needs to take, such as avoiding sunlight for 24 hours.
+Your child may need more than one treatment to completely fight off graft-versus-host disease.

 Glossary of Terms

-1 Bone Marrow: Spongy center of bones that is the “factory” for all blood cell in circulationView full glossary
+1 Bone Marrow: The spongy center of bones that is the “factory” for all blood cells in circulationView full glossary

-3 Graft-versus-Host-Disease: A condition where the donor’s transplanted marrow or stem cells react against the patient’s tissues.
-It is referred to as GvHD and most often affects the skin, gastrointestinal tract, and/or liver
+2 Graft-Versus-Host Disease: A condition in which the donor’s transplanted marrow or stem cells react against the patient’s tissues.
+It is referred to as GVHD and most often affects the skin, gastrointestinal tract and/or liver